alialfredji/s3-node-v1/README.md

 ## Package.json and running project

 Package.json contains all the scripts you can run.
 Below you find a couple of them.
-You can also run the project using docker.

-## Running project in development using Node
+## Running project in development

-1. `cd services/webapp`
-2. `yarn start:dev:api` to run server
+`yarn start:dev:api` to run server
-3. `yarn start` to run client
+`yarn start` to run client

 Client will be served on `port 3000`
 Server will be served on `port 8080`

-## Running project in production using Node
+## Running project in production

-1. `cd services/webapp`
-2. `yarn start:prod` to run client and server
+`yarn start:prod` to run client and server

 Project will be served on `port 8080`